-Here’s a quick summary of the different target levels needed for the different genres.
+Here’s a quick refresher of the different target levels needed for the different genres:

 When you’re limiting and getting your mix to a target level, note that if your VU meter is hitting around 0 VU, you’re more-or-less hitting the desired loudness.
 If you go beyond 0 VU and into the red, you’re pushing the loudness of your master and making it less dynamic.

 Every limiter has almost identical controls such as input gain, an output ceiling, attack, release, and gain reduction, and it’s worth going through how we can apply these in a practical fashion.
 For the purposes of this post, I’ll be using one of my favorite mastering-grade limiters, PSP’s Xenon.

 1. Input and output ceiling

 The input gain is the amount of gain that you’re feeding into your limiter.
 The more gain, the more gain reduction, and the louder your master will be.
 To start off, slowly increase the input gain of your limiter until you reach your target level.
 You might need about 4 – 7 dB of gain reduction to achieve this.

 The output ceiling is the limit that your audio signal doesn’t cross.
 In practice, you want this level to be below 0 dBFS to prevent any digital clipping.
 Before you start tweaking any settings, I recommend that you set the output gain limit to somewhere between -0.2 dBFS and -0.02 dBFS.

 2. Attack and release